 Prompt library

 The prompt library is a collection of prompts.
-It contains prompts provided by Bolt and custom prompts you created.
+It contains prompts provided by Bolt and custom prompts you’ve created and saved.
 Instead of typing out the same prompt over and over again that you like to use in your projects, you can simply choose it from the list.
 Using a pre-written prompt saves time and allows you to save and reuse good prompts.
 You can access the prompt library either in the chatbox on the homepage or in your projects.

 Use an existing prompt

-In the chatbox, click Open prompt library.
-Bolt Open Prompt Library Use a mouse or keyboard ↑ and ↓ to browse through the list of available prompts.
+In the bottom-left corner of the chatbox, click the plus icon, then click Open Prompt Library.
+Browse through the list of available prompts.
 Prompts are organized into categories like “SEO” and “Usability”.
 There are also two special categories: “Favorites” and “Commands”.
 When you select a prompt, you will see a preview of the prompt.
 To use the selected prompt, click it again, or press Enter.
 This will populate the chatbox with the content of the prompt.
 You can then use it as is or edit it like any other prompt that you would write on your own.
 If you already know the prompt that you want to use, start typing it and Bolt will automatically show all prompts with matching names. e.g., typing “dar” will bring up Bolt’s dark mode implementation prompt.
 Click Use prompt or press Enter.
 Bolt adds the prompt to the chatbox.

 Add a prompt